Booligoosh/codetheweb.blog/_posts/2017-12-16-web-development-reference-sites.md

 keywords: "reference sites, web development, web development reference sites, reference sites for web development, reference sites to learn web development"
 checked: [grammarly]
 ---
 As a person learning web development, you should always be looking things up that you don't know.
 Because, let's face it - in today's world, it's silly to know *every single* feature of a coding language.
 Instead, we as developers look things up!
-Today, I'm going to show you five of the best web development reference sites for those moments when you can't quite remember how that specific thing works.
+Today, I'm going to show you six of the best web development reference sites for those moments when you can't quite remember how that specific thing works.

 ## What is a reference site?
 A reference site is where you go if you need to know a specific thing - let's say what values the `margin` property takes in CSS or how to find the square root of a number in JavaScript.
 It is an easy way to get an answer to a very specific question.